 Guilded only takes a commission of 2.5% of each subscription, which is a lot less than platforms like Twitch and Patreon.

-According to Guilded, it also provides a much better voice call quality than Discord for free.
+Guilded claims that it provides a much better voice call quality than Discord for free.
 While the Discord voice call quality is 96kbps, Guilded provides 256 kbps.

 Also Read: How To Stream YT Movies On Discord Without Black Screen?